2025 Capital Gains Tax Brackets Explained: What OBBBA Changes Mean for Your Investments

 Head of Household $64,750 $64,751 – $566,700 $566,700

-High-income earners must also account for the Net Investment Income Tax (NIIT).
-This is an additional 3.8% surcharge that applies if Modified Adjusted Gross Income (MAGI) exceeds $200,000 for individuals or $250,000 for married couples.
-Many investors work with an investment tax advisor for high net worth individuals to manage these costs that can push effective top rates to 23.8%.
+High-income earners must also account for the Net Investment Income Tax (NIIT), an additional 3.8% surcharge applying once Modified Adjusted Gross Income (MAGI) exceeds $200,000 for individuals or $250,000 for married couples.
+An investment tax advisor for high net worth individuals often helps manage these costs, which can push effective top rates to 23.8%.

-While there is significant political discussion regarding a “No Tax on Tips” policy, current law remains unchanged for the 2025 filing season.
-All cash and non-cash tips are considered ordinary income and are taxed at standard bracket rates, which range from 10% to 37%.
-Taxpayers are legally required to report monthly tips of $20 or more to their employer.
-Until new legislation is officially signed into law, these earnings do not qualify for the lower capital gains rates.
+No, current law still taxes all tips as ordinary income for the 2025 filing season, despite political discussion around a “No Tax on Tips” policy.
+Cash and non-cash tips get taxed at standard bracket rates, ranging from 10% to 37%.
+Taxpayers must legally report monthly tips of $20 or more to their employer.
+These earnings won’t qualify for lower capital gains rates until new legislation is officially signed into law.

-The term “Trump Accounts” refers to the tax environment created by the Tax Cuts and Jobs Act (TCJA).
-The year 2025 is the final chapter for many of these provisions.
-On December 31, 2025, the current high standard deductions and lower individual tax brackets are scheduled to “sunset.”
-If Congress does not act, these high standard deductions will expire, which would push more investment income into higher tax brackets as more income becomes taxable.
+“Trump Accounts” refers to the tax environment created by the Tax Cuts and Jobs Act (TCJA), and 2025 marks the final chapter for many of these provisions.
+The current high standard deductions and lower individual tax brackets are scheduled to “sunset” on December 31, 2025.
+More investment income would flow into higher tax brackets if Congress doesn’t act, since more income would become taxable once these high standard deductions expire.

-To prepare for these changes, many taxpayers are seeking 2025 capital gains tax filing services to lock in current rates.
+Many taxpayers are seeking 2025 capital gains tax filing services to lock in current rates ahead of this deadline.
 Minimizing capital gains tax in 2025 often involves tax-loss harvesting or “bunching” deductions before the TCJA rules expire.
-If you have a complex portfolio, professional tax advice for dividend income can help determine whether to realize gains now or wait for future legislative updates.
-Qualified dividend tax rate consultation services can also help manage the transition into the post-TCJA era.
+Professional tax advice for dividend income can help determine whether to realize gains now or wait for future legislative updates if you have a complex portfolio, and qualified dividend tax rate consultation services can also help manage the transition into the post-TCJA era.

 About the Author